PhilDay-CT/cheriot-demos/configuration_broker/README.md

 }
 ```

 A thread which starts in the MQTT stub provides a sequence of valid and invalid configuration values from the corresponding topics.

-A single Provider act as the MQTT client and maps the messages against its set of sealed capabilities based on the topic.

 There are two Consumers in the demo, each implemented as separate compartments.

 Consumer #1 is authorised to receive the RGB LED configuration.
 Consumer #2 is authorised to receive the User LED configuration.
 Both consumers are authorised to receive the Logger configuration.
+The latest logger configuration is used when updating the LED configurtaions to show the use of heap claims to kept a value available between updates.

 A thread is started in each consumer which waits for new versions to become available and then, to keep the demo h/w agnostic, makes a library call to print the received value.